top of page

-Moving communities from reactive response to continuity by design.
 Check out our next webinar on February 11, 2026 if you are interested in learning more!

-As we're seeing now in the aftermath of Winter Storm Fern, the difference between rapid recovery and prolonged suffering can come down to a simple question: Have communities done the hard work before the storm to secure access, negotiate contracts, and establish vendor relationships?
+As we see now in the aftermath of Winter Storm Fern, the difference between rapid recovery and prolonged suffering can come down to a simple question: Have communities done the hard work before the storm to secure access, negotiate contracts, and establish vendor relationships?
 Those that have will recover days, weeks, or even months faster.
 Those that haven't can face a scramble for resources at inflated prices with limited availability.

-Yet most jurisdictions still approach pre-disaster procurement as either last-minute scrambling after the event or stockpiling supplies that expire, break, or sit unused.
+Yet, most jurisdictions still approach pre-disaster procurement as either last-minute scrambling after the event or stockpiling supplies that expire, break, or sit unused.
+There is a better way.

 A prudent pre-disaster purchase program is not about warehouses or hoarding equipment.
-It is about pre-positioning access, contracts, decision authority, and financing so that when disruption occurs, communities can act within hours—not days.
+It is about pre-positioning access, contracts, decision authority, and financing.
+When disruption occurs, communities can act within hours—not days.
+At the Institute for Sustainable Development (ISD), we view this as a core element of community continuity architecture.

 The Core Principle: Access Beats Ownership